jaberg/scipy_proceedings/papers/brent_komer_hpsklearn_condensed/paper_condensed.rst

 Finally, the search space becomes an optimization problem when we also define a scalar-valued search *objective*.
-Hyperopt-sklearn uses scikit-learn's `score` method on *validation data* to define the search criterion.
+Hyperopt-Sklearn uses scikit-learn's `score` method on *validation data* to define the search criterion.
 For classifiers, this is the so-called "Zero-One Loss": the number of correct label predictions among data that has been withheld from the data set used for training (and also from the data used for testing *after* the model selection search process).